Cider press. Own cider production business. How to make cider carbonated

 Design

-Outwardly, the prototype looks like a huge dragon, under the grid of which there are 8 rotors that lift it into the sky.
+Externally, the prototype resembles a huge dragon, under the mesh of which there are 8 rotors that lift it into the sky.

-It is registered as an ultralight vehicle, so users do not need to issue a license to fly.
-They promise to present the airmobile already this year.
+It is registered as an ultra-light vehicle, so users do not need to obtain a flight license.
+They promise to present the airmobile this year.

 Price

-There's no exact figure on how much you'll need to pay for the aircar, but those who pay the $100 three-year membership fee are promised priority in the queue and a $2,000 discount.
+There is no exact figure on how much you will need to pay for the airmobile, but those who pay a three-year membership fee of $100 are promised priority in line and a $2,000 discount.

 Video